yesdevnull/SABnzbd-for-Status-Board/README.md

 ## Page
 In its current form, the server info page is only designed for a panel 4 blocks wide and 4 blocks high.
 I plan on making it more responsive, however, at the present time it should be good enough (it's not like it's not readable in its current form).

+## Requirements
+This has been tested on OS X 10.8.3 with the XAMPP LAMP stack.
+As long as you have PHP 5 and the curl extension you shouldn't have any problems with these scripts.

 ## TODO
 - Add support for username/password auth for SABnzbd+